 Divorce laws vary considerably worldwide, but in most countries, getting a divorce requires the sanction or approval of a court or other authority in a legal process.

 The legal process for divorce may also involve spousal support, child custody, child support, distribution of property and assets, and the division of debt.
 Where monogamy is the law, divorce allows each former partner to marry another person.
 In areas where polygamy is legal, divorce allows the woman to marry another.

 Divorce and Marriage Infidelity Investigations

-Before beginning your divorce investigation, please note that divorce law is different in each state.
-In addition to conducting investigations related to the dissolution of marriage or searching for divorce records, private investigators may engage in financial investigations to determine the assets owned by either spouse.
+Before beginning your divorce investigation, please note that divorce law differs in each state.
+In addition to conducting investigations related to the dissolution of marriage or searching for divorce records, private investigators may conduct financial investigations to determine the assets owned by either spouse.
 Private detectives use a variety of Spy Gear to conduct covert surveillance to capture the spouse’s activities.

-If you’re a private detective who needs to locate records related to a marriage or the dissolution of one, conduct and only Search for Marriage & Divorce Records.
-Also, visit Archives.com and conduct a search for Divorce Records.
-If you or your client wishes to file the necessary paperwork themselves, visit our Divorce Forms section and get all of the forms necessary to get a divorce or annulment for each state.
+If you’re a private detective who needs to locate records related to a marriage or the dissolution of one, run an online background investigation, including a public records search at BeenVerified.
+If you or your client wishes to file the paperwork themselves, visit our Divorce Forms section and get all the forms necessary to get a divorce or annulment for each state.

 If you want more information, resources, or the latest news, check out Divorce Magazine.
 The mag provides individuals and families going through the transition of separation and divorce with information, support, and guidance.

 Another excellent resource for divorcees is DivorceNet, the Internet’s largest divorce resource, offering state-specific articles, an online community, and a nationwide directory of divorce lawyers, mediators, and financial professionals.